Overview

 If you are diagnosed with end-stage heart failure, you may need a device to help your heart pump.

 UW Health is a national leader in using mechanical circulatory support devices (MCSD) for patients with end-stage heart failure.
-We implant a number of models of left ventricular assist devices (LVAD) and also offer the total artificial heart (TAH).
+We implant a number of models of left ventricular assist devices (LVAD).
 The type of device used is based on each patient's individual needs.

 Our MCSD program is certified by both the Centers for Medicare and Medicaid Services (CMS) and the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO).